Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Exchange Symmetry and Generalized Graph States

-\subsection{Symmetry properties of graph states}
+\subsection{Symmetry Properties of Graph States}

-Let $\Gamma=(V,E)$ be a nontrivial simple graph, and let $\ket{G}$ denote the associated graph state defined in Eq.~\eqref{eq:CZstate}.
+Let $\Gamma=(V,E)$ be a nontrivial simple graph, and let $\ket{G}$ denote the associated graph state defined in Equation \eqref{eq:CZstate}.

-\textbf{Theorem 1.} \textit{The graph state $\ket{G}$ is invariant under all permutations of the $N$ qubits if and only if the graph $\Gamma$ is complete.}
+\begin{theorem} {The graph state $\ket{G}$ is invariant under all permutations of the $N$ qubits if and only if the graph $\Gamma$ is complete.} \end{theorem}

 The ``if'' direction follows from the fact that, for the complete graph $K_N$, any permutation of vertices leaves the edge set invariant.
 (Here and in what follows, $K_N$ denotes the complete graph on $N$ vertices).
-Since all controlled-$Z$ gates commute, the action of a permutation operator $P_\sigma$ merely relabels the gates appearing in Eq.~\eqref{eq:CZstate}, leaving the state unchanged.
+Since all controlled-$Z$ gates commute, the action of a permutation operator $P_\sigma$ merely relabels the gates appearing in Equation \eqref{eq:CZstate}, leaving the state unchanged.

 Conversely, we show that if $\Gamma$ is not complete, the corresponding graph state $\ket{G}$ fails to be permutation symmetric.
-Any non-complete graph necessarily contains at least one of the following minimal substructures that break symmetry: \begin{itemize} \item[$h_1$:] three vertices connected linearly, i.e., edges $(1,2)$ and $(2,3)$ are present, while $(1,3)$ is absent; \item[$h_2$:] two disconnected vertices, at least one of which is connected to a third vertex. \end{itemize}
+Any non-complete graph necessarily contains at least one of the following minimal substructures that break symmetry:

+\begin{itemize} \item[$h_1$:] Three vertices connected linearly, i.e., edges $(1,2)$ and $(2,3)$ are present, while $(1,3)$ is absent; \item[$h_2$:] Two disconnected vertices, at least one of which is connected to a third vertex. \end{itemize}

 The subgraph $h_1$ appears in every non-complete connected graph, while $h_2$ appears in every disconnected graph.
 Both structures can be obtained from the complete graph $K_3$ by the removal of one edge ($h_1$) or two edges ($h_2$), respectively.
 Before proceeding with the proof, we establish that these substructures necessarily occur in the corresponding classes of graphs.